FS-Academy-Xi/phase-0-how-to-get-help/README.md

 ## Attend Support Meetings

-Flatiron runs reoccurring meetings every week.
+Academy Xi runs reoccurring meetings every week.
 Use these meetings to get help!
 Also, keep an eye out in Slack for messages regarding additional meetings and study sessions.

-<iframe style="border: 0;" src="https://calendar.google.com/calendar/embed?src=c_mcnbnls2uhbisql1i8fo36um24%40group.calendar.google.com&amp;ctz=America%2FNew_York" width="800" height="600"></iframe>